CTS Webinar: How Infrastructure Shapes Driver Behavior and Pedestrian Safety

 About the Webinar

 Improving pedestrian safety requires a deeper understanding of how people interact with roadway design and infrastructure.
-This webinar will highlight two recent research efforts examining how transportation infrastructure influences driver behavior and pedestrian safety outcomes.
+This webinar highlighted two recent research efforts examining how transportation infrastructure influences driver behavior and pedestrian safety outcomes.

-Speaker Curtis Craig will present findings from two complementary studies examining infrastructure at intersections.
+Speaker Curtis Craig presented findings from two complementary studies examining infrastructure at intersections.
 The first study explored how right turn lane configurations affect pedestrian safety using a combination of behavioral analysis and multiple research methods.
 The second project examined how drivers and pedestrians respond to different infrastructure treatments and how those designs influence behavior in real-world environments.

 These study findings offer transportation agencies, planners, and engineers practical considerations as they work to create safer and more accessible pedestrian environments.